Transition pathways connecting crystals and quasicrystals: Discussion

-This work was supported by the National Natural Science Foundation of China (Grants No.~11861130351, No.~21790340, No.~11421101, No.~11771368) and the Natural Science and Engineering Research Council (NSERC) of Canada.
-J. Y. acknowledges the support from the Elite Program of Computational and Applied Mathematics for Ph.D.
-Candidates of Peking University.
+\acknow{This work was supported by National Natural Science Foundation of China Grants 12050002, 21790340, and 11771368; and the Natural Sciences and Engineering Research Council of Canada.
+J.Y. was supported by the Elite Program of Computational and Applied Mathematics for Ph.D.
+Candidates of Peking University.}